benbuck/finestray/README.md

     the Delete button, or modified by selecting an item, entering new values into the fields, and pressing the Update button.
 Please see below for details about auto-tray settings.

-Settings are automatically stored in a file called "MinTray.json" in the same location as the MinTray application.
+Settings are automatically stored in a file called "MinTray.json".
+MinTray first tries to save them in the same location as the MinTray application, and if that's not possible it saves them to %APPDATA%\\MinTray\\MinTray.json.

 ### Modifiers and Hotkeys